-Course Title Total Credit distribut Credit distribution of the course
+Course Title Total Credit distribut Eligibility

 & Code Credits Criteria/

 Prerequisite

 Lecture Tutorial Practical

 MAP-DSE- 10003: Criminal Psychology 4 3 0 1 Graduation

 - 1. To study this course the students will able to know different types of crime and the approaches to different types of crime. - 2.
 The course will also help students to know how to manage and intervene different types of crime.